- How are brain and spinal cord tumors in children treated?

 (Fibrillary or diffuse astrocytomas)

 The initial treatment for these tumors is surgery if it can be done, or biopsy to confirm the diagnosis if surgery is not feasible.
-Because these tumors often grow into nearby normal brain tissue, they may be hard to cure with just surgery.
+Because these tumors often grow into nearby normal brain tissue, they are hard to cure with just surgery.
 Usually the surgeon will try to remove as much of the tumor as safely possible.
 If the surgeon can remove it all, the child may be cured.

 Intermediate- and high-grade astrocytomas